praveen00219/real-chart-js/README.md

 # Real-Time Data Chart

-This project is a dynamic, real-time data visualization tool built using **Chart.js** and styled with **Tailwind CSS**.
-The chart updates every second with new data, showcasing smooth transitions and a modern user interface.
+This project is a dynamic, real-time data visualization tool built using **Chart.js**, styled with **Tailwind CSS**, and enhanced with **anime.js** for smooth animations.
+The chart updates every second with new data, showcasing a modern user interface and engaging animations.

 ## Project Overview

 - **Real-Time Updates:** The chart fetches and displays new random data points every second.
-- **Smooth Animations:** Each new data point is animated with a fade-in effect to highlight its addition.
+- **Anime.js Animations:** Each new data point is animated with a smooth elastic effect, making the data updates visually appealing.
 - **Responsive Design:** The layout adjusts seamlessly across devices, thanks to Tailwind CSS.
 - **Modern UI:** The interface is designed to be clean, minimalistic, and user-friendly.